Iyeleon/Web-Portfolio/README.md

 # Web-Portfolio
+[WORK IN PROGRESS]
+This is the official repository of my web portfolio.

-Repository of information as I learn to code and build a web portfolio
+It is continuously a work in progress as I learn to code, and expand my knowledge of web development, machine learning and deployment.

+- Design Development
+- Front End Development
+- Back End Development
+- Projects
+    - This web portfolio is a project showcase in itself...